kryptonn36/kryptonn36/README.md

 Backend engineer focused on Go and Python.
 I like building things that are fast, simple, and useful — CLIs, APIs, and systems that do one job well.

-Currently a 3rd-year ECE student at NIT Agartala.
+Currently a final-year ECE student at NIT Agartala.

 ---